dontless/Grahlab-Installation-/README.md

 # steps required to install the graphlab in linux

-I have been try alot for installation but got import graph lab error so, finally gor one solution -:
+I have been trying alot for installation but got import graph lab error so, finally got one solution -:

 1.steps:-goto this